What is this Notice?

 In this Notice, “BU” “we”, “our” and “us” refers to Bournemouth University Higher Education Corporation.
 We have a separate Privacy Notice covering information relating to student recruitment (including enquiries about potential study at BU and events for those considering studying at BU) and our admissions process: you can refer to this for information about how your data was processed by BU before you became a BU Student.

 We also have separate Privacy Notices relating to BU Alumni information, BU Staff, individuals interested in BU public events or making general enquiries and individuals participating in BU research projects.
-These can all be accessed through the main Data Protection Page on our website.
+All of the Privacy Notices mentioned here can be accessed through the main Data Protection Page on our website.
 If you are a BU student who is also employed by BU in any capacity, the processing of your data in relation to your employment is covered by the BU Staff Privacy Notice.

 The purpose of this Notice is to enable you to understand the scope of the personal data which BU holds and uses that relates to you personally, and how this data will be handled by us.
 It covers use of your information within BU and the circumstances in which we will share your data with other organisations.